ern0/posixino/README.md

 The library is in early stage:

 - `Serial.print` works,
-- `digitalWrite` works with console output.
+- `digitalWrite` works, output states are displayed on console.

 Stubs created for `WebClient`.